kandarpa02/arrayX/README.md

 **Neo was built out of frustration with PyTorch’s `backward()` limitations and JAX’s compiler obsession.**
-**I just wanted to define the gradient myself — not fight with a compiler to get it.**
+**I just wanted to define the gradient myself 👾 — not fight with a compiler to get it. 😵‍💫**

 ---